 Type a name for your database and press OK.
-Do not use Swedish öäå or other not English letters.
+It is a good idea to avoid Swedish öäå and other non-English letters.

 A new database has now been created and added to the list.

 3.1.2 Creating tables